JamesRLamar/teachings/sermons/the-holy-days-of-yahweh-feast-of-trumpets.md

     - Great and Terrible Day of the Lord
     - Beginning of the reaping of the saints
     - Judgment of all mankind
-    - Destruction of the earth by fire
+    - Destruction of the Earth by fire

 **Leviticus 23:23–25** (The Command to Celebrate Yom Teruah):